 It is always good practice to record a Notice of Entry of Premarital Agreement with the county recorders office.
 This Notice does not state the terms of the premarital agreement and is intended only to provide official public notice to all creditors of the existence of possible changes to community property holdings and liabilities of the spouses before granting either spouse credit.

 The Arizona Court of appeals, however, in the case of Industrial Commission of Arizona v.
 Wright held that a post-nuptial agreement entered into during the marriage is not binding on the creditor in that case.
-The reasoning of the court was that the spouses in that case were found by the court to have entered into the post-nuptial agreement for the purpose of defrauding a creditor; which the court would not allow.
+The reasoning of the court was that the spouses, in that case, were found by the court to have entered into the postnuptial agreement for the purpose of defrauding a creditor; which the court would not allow.
 You should also know that while the existence of a valid prenuptial agreement will simplify the Arizona divorce process, the existence of a postnuptial agreement will not if the agreement is contested.

 Should You Get a Prenuptial Agreement in Arizona

 There are many pros and cons to obtaining a prenuptial agreement in Arizona before you mary.
 The pros include the fact that a properly drafted prenuptial agreement will almost eliminate any litigation between the parties in the event of a divorce or legal separation.
 Another benefit of a prenuptial agreement is that each spouse can clearly define how their accumulation of assets and debts will be handled in the future leading to more certainty going into the marriage.

 The cons are many.
 First, some people find it difficult to raise the issue of entering into a prenuptial agreement after the parties are already engaged.
 We would encourage couples contemplating an engagement to bring up the topic of a prenuptial agreement well prior to becoming engaged to be married.
 Doing so will leave the joys of a wedding proposal unscathed by a subsequent discussion of entering into a prenuptial agreement in Arizona.